29 July 2014. DeWalt Drill Fix.

 no power cord to deal with.
 The drill Oremae gave me one came with a

 Rapid Charger.
-That's an especially nice upgrade from the standard
+That is an especially nice upgrade from the standard

 one because from dead to fully charged takes just an hour.
 Of course

-this requires the use of A/C power and fortunately I have an inverter.
+this requires the use of A/C power.
+Fortunately I have an inverter.